Updated February 2018

 - Independently operated sun canopies with a peek through window in the back

 - Incredible extendable UPF 50+ sun canopy and built-in sun visor (left) — “it’s Yooge” and seriously amazing!!

 - Padded, ergonomic handles

-- Handles very well with 6 wheels vs. UPPABbaby’s 4
+- Handles very well with 6 wheels vs. UPPABbaby’s 4 (this is HUGE)

-- Two deep storage pockets in the back
+- Two deep storage pockets seat backs

 - Extra security netting on the bottom of the seat so small babies can’t fall out

 - 5-point harnesses with three height positions